blackflux/object-scan/README.md

 Type: `boolean`<br>
 Default: `false`

-When set to `false`, all targeted keys are traversed and matched in the input order.
+When set to `false`, all targeted keys are traversed and matched in the order determined by `compareFn` and `reverse`.

-When set to `true`, any targeted, unmatched keys are traversed in the input order and then any matched keys are traversed and matched in the order defined by the corresponding needles.
+When set to `true`, any targeted, unmatched keys are traversed in the order determined by `compareFn` and `reverse`.

-This option works together with and on top of `compareFn` and `reverse`.
+Then any matched keys are traversed and matched in the order defined by the corresponding needles.

 _Examples_:
 <details><summary> <code>['c', 'a', 'b']</code> <em>(order by needle)</em> </summary>